top of page

 Why This Matters for the P&C Exam

-The P&C exam is designed to test whether you understand:
+The P&C exam is designed to test how well you you understand:

 • How insurance works